 Image

 Other symptoms can include fatigue, nausea and diarrhoea and after two to three weeks these symptoms may disappear.

-That said, when a person receives positive diagnosis it is life changing and it can be an extremely stressful time.
+That said, when a person receives a positive diagnosis it is life changing and it can be an extremely stressful time.

+Image